hotpeppersec/cloudlab/docs/_source/01_setup.rst

 At the time of this writing in 2020, about 40% of production workloads are running on containers and serverless deployments.
 Bare metal and virtual machines currently host a bit over 60% of production workloads.
-Containerized workload use is expected to increase in the coming years.
+Containerized workload use is expected to increase greatly in the coming years.
 Conversely, bare metal and VM usage is expected to decrease [#]_ .
 It's not a question of if, but how quickly commoditization of compute resources takes place, leaving only a few main providers of these resources.
 This is not unlike how power generation and distribution became centralized, now